 CDC currently occupies East Pallant House in the south east of the city centre.
 The increase in hybrid working arrangements has resulted in the Council to assess its asset strategy for the Council offices.
 As a consequence, the council is planning to relocate to a smaller building, better meeting the council's requirements for desk space.
-It is anticipated that the relocation of East Pallant House would allow the location to be marketed for a residential-led development opportunity, adding to the supply of residential homes within the city.
+It is anticipated that the relocation of East Pallant House would allow the location to be marketed for a residential led development opportunity, adding to the supply of residential homes within the city.

-Lead & Partners: Objective/s met: Lead/s: CDCPartner/s: Private Developers Ensure there is a range of housing to support growth of the city centre Constraints & Deliverability: Evidence of need and/or opportunity: Suitable relocation site • A need to provide more 1 and 2 bedroom affordable apartments for younger people including students and keyworkers Chichester has a number of brownfield sites, in capacity for development/relocation cluding the Southern Gateway, which provides Approximate Timescales: Funding: Next Steps: • Short Term (<3 years) • Medium (£5-10m) Select a preferred option for the relocation The timescale refers to construction works Capital Reserve Funding of CDC offices starting on the new residential development • Vacate East Pallant House, allowing it to be developed for residential housing
+o the supply of residential nomes within the city.
+Objective/s met: Ensure there is a range of housing to support growth of the city centre Evidence of need and/or opportunity: A need to provide more 1 and 2 bedroom affordable apartments for younger people in students and keyworkers Chichester has a number of brownfield sites, including the Southern Gateway, which procedure to capacity for development/relocation Funding: Next Steps: Medium (£5-10m) Select a preferred option for the relocation Capital Reserve Funding of CDC offices Vacate East Pallant House, allowing it to be developed for residential housing Objective/s met: Ensure there is a range of housing to support there is a range of housing to support the support that there is a range of housing to support the support that